 Provide additional requested initial disclosure as soon as reasonably practicable.
-From 1 July 2013, requests of this type are likely to be rare, as all available disclosure should be prepared for the first appearance and sent to the defendant following the receipt of an address for service.
+Requests of this type are likely to be rare, as all available disclosure should be prepared for the first appearance and sent to the defendant following the receipt of an address for service.

 If there has been a delay in providing mandatory or requested information, get that information to the defence counsel as soon as possible.
-This will enable counsel to have meaningful conversations with the defendant, thereby promoting the possibility of earlier case resolution.
+This will enable counsel to have meaningful conversations with the defendant, promoting the possibility of earlier case resolution.

-Early delivery of disclosure will also facilitate the mandatory case management procedures required by the Criminal Procedure Act 2011.
+Early delivery of disclosure also facilitates the mandatory case management procedures required by the Criminal Procedure Act 2011.
 Any issues with outstanding disclosure must be recorded by the prosecution and defence in the case management memorandum.
 Delays or failure to provide disclosure may result in costs being ordered against Police.